 test the electrical activity of the heart so the cardiac specialist can locate the cause of an arrhythmia (abnormal heartbeat).

 Takes a sample of the inner tissue of the heart with a bioptome (a small catheter with a grasping device).
 The sample can then be examined in a lab for further diagnosis.

 Internal or permanent pacemakers are used when the slow heart rate becomes chronic or is believed to be irreversible.
 The pacemaker is implanted into the chest or abdomen.
 It's a device that uses electrical impulses to regulate or reproduce the heart rhythm.
 An internal pacemaker is one in which the electrodes into the heart, the electric circuitry and the power supply are implanted internally within the body.

-A serious condition caused by the restriction of blood flow in the arteries of the legs.
-Increasing your risk for heart attacks and stroke, the disease alone is painful and can result in immobility, non-healing wounds, loss of limbs, and even death.
-It is very important to talk to your doctor about treatment options, especially if you are obese or have diabetes.
+is a serious condition caused by a plaque build-up in the arteries of the legs, restricting blood flow.
+PAD increases the risk for heart attacks and stroke.
+The disease alone is painful and can result in immobility, non-healing wounds, loss of limbs, and even death.
+It’s very important to talk to your doctor about treatment options, especially if you are obese or have diabetes.
 Community Regional has many options of treatment for PAD.
-Read the brochure.

-This is a procedure where a doctor uses a sterile needle or a small tube (catheter) to remove and drain the excess fluid from the pericardial cavity.
-The patient receives a local anesthetic before undergoing pericardiocentesis, which is often done with echocardiogram monitoring and ultrasound guidance.
+Is a procedure in which the doctor uses a sterile needle or catheter to drain and remove excess fluid or blood from the pericardial sac that surrounds the heart.
+Patients receive a local anesthetic before undergoing pericardiocentesis, which is often done with echocardiogram monitoring and ultrasound guidance.